Joint Diffusion for Universal Hand-Object Grasp Generation

 \section{Conclusion}

-In this work, we propose a multi-modal grasp diffusion model.
-By encoding the modalities of objects and hands into a unified latent space, we could generate them either jointly or conditionally.
-We reveal the limitations of training and test generation quality within the domain and explore how to learn grasp generation on universal objects.
-Our model can benefit from data with partial annotation thus relieving the limitation of full-stack annotated 3D hand-object grasp data.
-Neither auxiliary information such as category labels or text descriptions nor optimization is needed in our proposed method.
-The generated grasp in both unconditional and conditional settings shows good quality.
+In this work, we propose a joint diffusion model for generating hand-object grasps.
+By encoding the modalities of objects and hands into a unified latent space, our model can generate grasps both jointly and conditionally.
+We address the limitations of existing methods that rely on limited hand-object interaction (HOI) data for training and explore strategies for learning grasp generation that generalizes to a wider variety of objects.
+Our approach leverages data with partial annotations, thereby mitigating the dependency on fully annotated datasets.
+The generated grasps, in both unconditional and conditional settings, demonstrate high quality.
+We believe that our method offers a significant advancement in learning generalizable and robust hand-object grasp generation, even with limited fully annotated data.